GoesOnTangents/goesontangents.github.io/docs/index.md

 # CollaboWrite

 <table>
-  {% for row in site.data.collabouse %}
+  {% for row in site.data.collabowrite %}
     {% if forloop.first %}
     <tr>
       {% for pair in row %}